webprofusion/certify/README.md

 Quick Start (IIS users)
 ----------
 1. Download from [https://certifytheweb.com/](https://certifytheweb.com/) and install it.
-2. Click 'New Certificate', choose your IIS site (binding hostnames will be auto detected).
+2. Click 'New Certificate', optionally choose your IIS site (binding hostnames will be auto detected, or just enter them manually).
 Save your settings and click 'Request Certificate'
 3. All done!
 The certificate will renew automatically.

 Advanced users can explore the different validation modes, deployment modes and other advanced options.